• Home

 A Note: Wealthsimple Cash vs Wealthsimple Save

-Don’t get confused: Save is a free high-interest savings account that offers a decent 0.5% interest rate.
+Don’t get confused: Save is a free high-interest savings account that offers a decent 1.5% interest rate.
 It’s part of the main Wealthsimple Invest app, while Cash is an app of its own.
-Funds held in a Wealthsimple Cash account don’t earn interest.
+Funds held in a Wealthsimple Cash account weren’t used to earn interest, but now they do, offering a rate of up to 5%.

 How Does Wealthsimple Cash Work?

-The app (available for iOS and Android) walks you through some basic required information, like your address and career, and a bank account to get funds from, and send funds to.
+The Wealthsimple app (available for iOS and Android) walks you through some basic required information, like your address and career, and a bank account to get funds from and send funds to.

 Then it asks you to pick a “$ign” — a username that people can use to find you on the app.

-The idea is that it’s easier for someone who owes you money to remember your $ign, rather than your whole email.
-And it’s more private, if you don’t feel like giving a Kijiji random your personal email.
+The idea is that it’s easier for someone who owes you money to remember your $ign rather than your whole email.
+It’s also much better for privacy, especially if you’re dealing with some random from Kijiji or Facebook Marketplace.

 Note that you can’t change your $ign later.
 So choose well.